Don't You Know?

 "Don't You Know?" is a 1959 popular song written by Bobby Worth, and hit record for singer Della Reese.

 The song was adapted from an aria ("Musetta's Waltz") from Puccini's La bohème.
-The song was Reese's first single on her new label RCA Victor.
-It helped her get a nomination for a Grammy Award for Best Female Vocalist.
+It was Reese's first single on her new label RCA Victor and helped her get a nomination for a Grammy Award for Best Female Vocalist.

 Previously entitled "You," the song had also been a hit for Sammy Kaye in 1952, reaching number 28.

 Chart performance

-It became Reese's biggest hit, reaching number one on the U.S. R&B chart.
-"Don't You Know?" went to number two on the U.S. Pop chart, where "Mack the Knife" by Bobby Darin kept it from number one.
+It became Reese's biggest hit, reaching number 1 on the U.S. R&B chart.
+"Don't You Know?" went to number 2 on the U.S. Pop chart, where "Mack the Knife" by Bobby Darin kept it from number 1.
 It was a follow-up to her previous big hit, "And That Reminds Me".

 "Don't You Know?" charted in South Africa in 1975, where it peaked at number 2 on Springbok Radio Top 20 in May 1975.
 The song charted for 14 weeks.